Refereed journal articles

 Keywords: Bible, Interest, Financial ethics, Islamic finance, Middle ages, Predatory lending, Religion, Usury

-To be republished in 2016/2017 in P. Oslington, M. Hirschfeld & P. S. Williams (eds) (In Press) Recent Developments in the Economics of Religion, pp. tba.
+Republished in in P. Oslington, M. Hirschfeld & P. S. Williams (eds) (2018) Recent Developments in the Economics of Religion.
 Cheltenham: Edward Elgar.

 (03) Boer, R. & I. Abraham (2007) “The Antinomies of Christian Zionism.”
 Sociologija 49(3): 193-204.
 (Open access publication; click for full text)